aradi/fypp/docs/fypp.rst

 the following three calls ::

+  #! call macro by evaluating a Python expression
   $:assertTrue('x > y')

+  #! call macro by using the call directive (see below)
   #:call assertTrue
   x > y
   #:endcall assertTrue

+  #! call macro by using the direct call directive (see below)
   @:assertTrue(x > y)

 would all yield ::